aloetesting/aloe/docs/features.rst

 A background does not have a name or tags.

-If a step fails during the background all the scenarios of this feature_ will fail.
+If a step fails during the background the scenario will fail.

 .. code-block:: gherkin